grange85/ahfow-database/_releases/damon-and-naomi-song-to-the-siren.md

        - title: The New World
          notes:
          author: Krukowski/Yang/Batoh
-       - title: The Eye of the Storm
+       - title: Eye of the Storm
          notes:
          author: Krukowski/Yang
        - title: Song to the Siren